BRM Dynamic Tags Reference

 Is this post completed? {brm_progress:completed}

-Completed on: {brm_progress:completion-date}
+Completed on: {brm_progress:completion_date}

 Continue: <a href="{brm_progress:continue:toplevel:url}">{brm_progress:continue:toplevel:title}</a>